 Once you have confirmed your child has seasonal allergies, it’s time to discuss management.

-If you child is not very bothered by the symptoms, you don’t HAVE to treat it.
+If your child is not very bothered by the symptoms, you don’t HAVE to treat it.
 If they’re sniffling, but sleeping well, not constantly scratching their eyes or complaining, you can leave it be.
-BUT, if they are itching or irritable; consider the following OTC meds.
+BUT, if they are itching or irritable, then consider OTC meds.

 Most allergy symptoms can be managed with OTC meds.
 So many people have allergies that these medications are readily available without a prescription.

 Check out this PedsDocTalk YouTube Video about seasonal allergies for more specific management recommendations and OTC medications.

 - If symptoms are VERY severe, I will discuss these measures and add meds.

 - If you’re looking for an approach with less medicine, start by using nasal saline sprays to moisten the nose/clear it of allergens, closing windows on very windy days, and changing clothes and an evening bath to decrease the amount of allergen around your child.

 - Eliminate smoking as this is a known airway irritant that doesn’t make allergy symptoms better.

 Now what about the medications for seasonal allergies?

 In terms of medication, the first line recommendation for seasonal allergies is a nasal steroid spray during the allergy season.
 Medicines like Flonase, Nasacort, or Rhinocort can be given to kids 2 years and over.